fluid-project/infusion-docs/src/documents/CoreAPI.md

 Invokes a function held at a particular global path with the supplied arguments.
 Equivalent to `fluid.getGlobalValue` followed by `Function.apply(null, args)`.

-* `path {String|Array of String}` The global path holding the function which is to be invoked
+* `functionPath {String|Array of String}` The global path holding the function which is to be invoked
 * `args {Array|Any}` The array of arguments to be supplied to the function.
 If `args` is not an array, `fluid.makeArray` will be called on it first.
 * Returns: {Any} Any return value from the function which was invoked

 ### fluid.invokeGradedFunction(name, spec)

 Invoke a global function by name and named arguments.
-A courtesy to allow declaratively encoded function calls to use named arguments, with names encoded in the defaults for a `fluid.function`, rather than bare arrays.
+A courtesy to allow declaratively encoded function calls to use named arguments, with names encoded in the defaults for a [`fluid.function`](FunctionGrades.md), rather than bare arrays.

 * `name {String}` A global name which can be resolved to a `Function`.
-The defaults for this name must resolve onto a grade derived from `fluid.function`.
+The defaults for this name must resolve onto a grade derived from [`fluid.function`](FunctionGrades.md).
 The defaults record should also contain an entry `argumentMap`, a hash of argument names onto indexes.
 * `spec {Object}` A hash where the keys are keys of the functions `argumentMap`, and the values are the argument values to be sent to the function.
 The keys will be looked up in the `argumentMap` and the values resolved into a flat list of arguments.